 As we climbed up the hill the views were great with plenty of other walkers and walking groups around, we could see Bishopton, Erskine, Langbank, Clydebank, Glasgow and loads of other places.
 Near the top the path gets steeper and it’s a bit of a killer getting up the last part but once it leveled out I found that I was crossing over to the other-side of the hill and now the clouds had gone showing Loch Humprey surrounded by hills bathed in sunlight.

 At Loch Humphrey I spoke to a walker who was sitting at the edge of the Loch having lunch.
 He was from Dumbarton and a very keen walker.
 He had been walking since the morning and walked up several of the hills including Fynloch which if you get to the top you can see Loch Lomond.
 Apparently around 30 walkers had headed that way but I wasn’t going that far.
 Loch Humphrey is a very beautiful place and Ruby enjoyed her cool swim .
-I was tempted to walk on but wanted to come back better prepared for a longer walk.
+I was tempted to walk on to the other hills and Overtoun House is within walking range but I wanted to come back better prepared for a longer walk.